ejoc1103/wedding-site/README.md

 ### Tools used

 _My Wedding Site_ is built with react.
-I used standar CSS for the styling.
+I used standard CSS for the styling.

 ### How to get started